linobollansee/the-luxury-blog/README.md

 ![Luxury Blog Mobile Menu](readme/images/luxury-blog-mobile-navigation-bar.png)

-### Footer Systems
+### Footer Bars

 The Luxury Blog offers two footer systems, one for desktop and one for mobile, to open social media in a new browser tab.
-(User Story 1.1)
+(User Story 1.1: Design Front-End for a Data-Driven Web Application)

 Desktop Footer